Moneylenders Available 24/7

 If these are higher than average, it doesn’t necessarily mean that the lender is a scammer.
 It just happens that he’s offering more expensive rates than others.
 The best way to find out about the rates is to ask the lender directly.

 There’s got to be a live chat on the site or a phone number you can dial.
 You can rest assured that no licensed lender will ever go overboard with the interest rates.
-Low interest rates are what keep many licensed moneylenders in business, so they’re kind of compelled to lower them.
+Low interest rates are what keep many licensed moneylenders in business, so they’re compelled to lower them.

 - Does the Lender Answer Promptly and Is the Application Process Quick?